RiasadMahbub/PVPM_GPP_Arkansas/Scripts/VPMpaperReadmeCode.md

 Google drive folder:Satellite-SiteCalibrationCSV [all the excel sheets will be exported here] Directory of the satellite data in local directory: "C:/Users/rbmahbub/Box/Research/Data/VPM/SatelliteDataForSiteAnalysis" Bring
+After exporting the images the Images are clipped based on 50% threshold pixel values using Distributioncheck50percentricepixelversusfullricepixel script
+Check this folder
+C:\Users\rbmahbub\Documents\Data\GeospatialData\CumulativeVPM\CumulativeVPMRasterPolygonCoverageFilter

 2. Run the SiteScaleAnalysis_DataReadingMerging.R and Function.R script to find the calibrated values and use them in the google earth engine code.
 In the beginning you will have these values.
 Directory of the site scale EC data: "C:/Users/rbmahbub/Box/Courses/Spring2022/BENG5963 ECData_otherRiceSites/Rice Data_Research Group_05-23-2022.xlsx"